 Toddlers are at prime-time for developing their fine and gross motor skills.
 Take opportunities on nice days for kicking or throwing a ball around outside for playing tag or skipping down the driveway.
 Take the bucket of sidewalk chalk outside and let them create whatever they like.

-Practice skills like coloring with crayons or colored-pencils.
+Practice skills like coloring with crayons or colored-pencils on a rainy day.
 Not sure what to do with all of those coloring sheets?
 Share the wealth with family who may also want examples of your child’s works of art.
 Practicing motor skills will help your child to develop necessary abilities while having a great time.

 Let them cook with you